zhoushang2003/CSE-110-Lab-1/index.md

 # Welcome to My User Page

 Hello!
 I am a competitive programmer who has participated in the International Collegiate Programming Contest (ICPC).
-I am excited to share some of my achievements and experiences with you
+I am excited to share some of my achievements and experiences with you.
 - [Achievements](#achievements)
 - [About Me](#about-me)
 - [My Projects](#my-projects)